Teaching FEMM in Colombian Misak Indigenous Community

 Share This Post

 The Misak cosmogony is structured in a dual system: the masculine and the feminine.
-For them the conception and the beginning of life are very important as well as all the phases of the reproductive continuum.
+For them, the conception and the beginning of life are very important, as well as all the phases of the reproductive continuum.

 People from the Misak community are losing their traditions.
-Most women now use hormonal contraception and are now affected by their health impact.
-As an example, last year one woman in the community died due to the usage of hormonal birth control.
+Most women now use hormonal contraception and are affected by their health impact.

 This is why some of them are now interested in natural family planning methods that are more aligned with them.

-Mama Agustina Yalanda is a midwife and community leader who knows our work so she invited us to her community.
-Thanks to her we have been able to exchange knowledge in a horizontal relationship.
+Mama Agustina Yalanda is a midwife and community leader who knows our work, so she invited us to her community.
+Thanks to her, we have been able to exchange knowledge in a horizontal relationship.

-Last year we visited Silvia’s Botanical Garden where we shared to women and men a workshop about the ovarian cycle, ovulation as a sign of health, hormonal contraception, natural family planning, observing the biomarkers, and charting their cycle using FEMM.
+Last year we visited Silvia’s Botanical Garden where we shared to women and men a workshop about the ovarian cycle, ovulation as a sign of health, hormonal contraception, natural family planning, observing the biomarkers, and charting their cycle using FEMM

 “The workshop that you shared with us was very important for us as women to learn more about our bodies, our first territories.
 Now we know that there are natural family planning methods that do not harm our bodies.
 Thank you very much for sharing this knowledge that was very helpful for the women of the community.
 Pai pai (thank you)”